GregBalajewicz/RealmOfEmpires/README.md

 </picture>

 # About
-Realm of Empires MMORTS Game engine, is an open source version of a game by the same name - RealmOfEmpires.com(https://www.realmofempires.com/)
+Realm of Empires MMORTS Game engine, is an open source version of a game by the same name - [RealmOfEmpires.com](https://www.realmofempires.com/)

+# License
+The code is provided with AGLP-3.0 License but this does not include images, videos, sounds and music, most which are sourced from original game (https://static.realmofempires.com).
+These are not provided for use, are copy right and you may use them for development and experimentation purposes only.